25 Boeing Retirement FAQs

 The process for rollovers and transfers may vary depending on the specific retirement plans involved and the rules outlined in the plan documents.
 Employees should consult with their plan administrator or financial advisor for guidance on completing rollovers and transfers correctly.

-Boeing retirement plans may offer loan provisions that allow eligible participants to borrow against their retirement accounts under certain circumstances.
+Boeing retirement plans may offer loan provisions that allow eligible participants to borrow against their 401(k) under certain circumstances.
 Loans from retirement accounts typically have specific terms and conditions, such as maximum loan amounts, repayment schedules, and interest rates.

 Borrowing from retirement accounts should always be approached cautiously, as it may impact long-term retirement savings goals and could result in tax consequences if not repaid promptly.